tum-esm/thingsboard-edge-gateway/README.md

 - **Scalability**: The network infrastructure allows for seamless scaling, enabling easy expansion to a larger number of devices and locations.
 - **Remote Software and Configuration Update**: Supports remote updates for software and configuration, ensuring continuous improvement and easy deployment of changes.
 - **Dockerized Edge Software**: The edge software runs within a Docker container for isolated and consistent deployment.
 - **Edge Agent**: A standalone process managing the Dockerized edge software, controlling the active container version and acting as the endpoint for remote commands.
-It implements an MQTT client for communication with the ThingsBoard backend.
+It implements an MQTT client to act as a communication gateway.
 - **ThingsBoard Integration**: All measurements are transmitted via MQTT to a hosted ThingsBoard instance for centralized data collection and analysis.
 - **Offline Data Backup**: SQLite implementation serves as a local backup for measurement data.